oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 **Field Options:**

-FIELDSTRING is the value of TYPESTRING combined with string representations of three mutually-exclusive field options:
+FIELDSTRING is the value of TYPESTRING combined with string representations of the three mutually-exclusive field options:

     FIELDSTRING   = TYPESTRING [MULTIPLICITY | TFIELD]
                   | FLATTEN TYPESTRING